This article has been slightly edited, originally posted in 2013

-Those desirous of becoming Jehovah’s Witnesses must even publicly declare that they recognize that their baptism brings them “into association with God’s spirit-directed organization.”
-It is regarded as the gravest of sins to reject or even doubt as untrue anything the organization teaches, as doing so is considered tantamount to apostasy.
+From 1985 until quite recently those desirous of becoming Jehovah’s Witnesses had to publicly declare that they recognize that their baptism brings them “into association with God’s spirit-directed organization.”
+Now such a confession of faith has been modified.
+Still, though, it is regarded as the gravest of sins to reject or even doubt as untrue anything the organization teaches, as doing so is considered tantamount to apostasy.

 Because Jehovah’s Witnesses are absolutely convinced that Heaven’s guidance is exclusively channeled through the organization, it is naturally assumed that that will always be the case.
-Jehovah’s Witnesses have been led to expect that when the critical days of the great tribulation ensue the Society will stand as a beacon of light and issue special survival instructions for all faithful meeting attenders at the thousands of kingdom halls around the world.
+Jehovah’s Witnesses have been led to expect that when the critical days of the great tribulation begin the Governing Body will stand as a beacon of light and issue special survival instructions for all faithful.

 Is it not true that the Watchtower Society subtly promotes itself as the antitypical ark of salvation?
 And does that not imply that the Organization is regarded by Jehovah’s Witnesses as the sole source of salvation, or at least Jehovah’s sole provision for such?